 Several studies have highlighted the importance of flexible work arrangements as a non-cash perks that significantly impacts employee retention.

 The study by Warren (2017) asserted that a good number of people abandon their jobs not mainly because they are under paid; rather, due to the fact that they believe that they are disregarded or even neglected.
 Employees want to work in a environment where the voices can be heard and where the suggestions they offer are taken into account.
 Over all, non-monetary donations are also suitable for medium-sized firms so that they can negotiate effectively with American companies to achieve and retain competitive jobs for employees.
 And since the size of the award is almost difficult to overcome, non-monetary incentives are the greatest at keeping staff happier at work.
-The incentives not only provide the staff satisfaction, but also ensure that everyone gives the organisation with which they work a high quality job.
+The incentives not only provide staff satisfaction but also ensure that everyone gives high-quality work to the organization they work for

 The study by Manyega (2016) assessed the impact of employee motivation on work performance in private sector organizations with three specific objectives using the Venture Risk Management in Dar es Salaam Region as a case for study.
 Appropriate results showed that in private sector organisations, motivational factors for fair wages, a fair reception of employment, protection of employment, advancement, good job, commitment to workers, decent working practices, tacit compliance, acknowledgement and polite assistance to personal concerns are significant influences.

-The study by Kennedy (2016) have investigated the impact of training and development on job performance in the Judicial Service of Ghana.
-The study showed that the Ghana Judicial Service was the agency that was responsible for running the courts of the region every day as an organization of the public sector.
-Consequently, part of the expenditure allocation was primarily meant for the recruitment of lawyers, judges and the judiciary to improve their ability to carry out their roles efficiently and successfully and fulfil the service's purpose and purpose.
-It was further noted that Ghana's judicial service was still unable, in spite of the massive investments, to achieve its goal and mission in reducing time-consuming court proceedings and the need to cope with emerging developments in effective judicial evidence.

-The study by Lewis (2013) asserted that recognition and praise are ways that are considered effective in the motivation of employees in an organization.
+The study by Kennedy (2016) investigated the impact of training and development on job performance in the Judicial Service of Ghana.
+The study showed that the Ghana Judicial Service was the agency responsible for running the courts of the region daily as a public sector organization.
+Consequently, part of the expenditure allocation was primarily meant for the recruitment and training of lawyers, judges, and judiciary staff to improve their ability to carry out their roles efficiently and successfully, thus fulfilling the service's purpose and mission.
+It was further noted that, despite these massive investments, Ghana's Judicial Service was still unable to achieve its goal of reducing time-consuming court proceedings and adequately coping with emerging developments in effective judicial practice.The study by Lewis (2013) asserted that recognition and praise are ways that are considered effective in the motivation of employees in an organization.
 Certain non-cash perks that reflect learning opportunities, appreciation, competitive employment and advancement have been evaluated and developed as a powerful, successful method to inspire people to enhance results.
-The bonus award is most valued for the opportunities that it gives an individual in terms of professional growth, which for a long period is converted into greater cash incentives than wage costs being charged for small work
+The bonus award is most valued for the opportunities that it gives an individual in terms of professional growth, which for a long period is converted into greater cash incentives than wage costs being charged for small work.

 The study by Kikoito (2014) examined the impact of reward systems on organisational performance in commercial banks in Mwanza city, Tanzania.
 The findings, however, showed that the proposed pay arrangements did not overwhelm workers, and salaries in the city of Mwanza were not perceived as too low and represented living costs.
 The analysis also found that workers were not happy with the underlying (non-financial) incentives